colin-gourlay/sundown-sessions/src/content/releases/r/robert-hazard-and-the-heroes/out-of-the-blue/index.md

 ---
 ## About

-Out Of The Blue is a release by Robert Hazard & The Heroes released in 2018.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Escalator Of Life.
+*Out Of The Blue* earns its place in the Sundown Sessions catalogue through “Escalator Of Life”, a selection that offers a direct route into Robert Hazard & The Heroes's work.

+Heard in the context of the full release, “Escalator Of Life” is an invitation to explore beyond the track featured on the show.